-The term ‘cold storage’ refers to preserving cryptocurrencies offline.
-They are generally a more secure option, especially when dealing with a large amount of currency.
+The term ‘cold storage’ refers to preserving the private keys to cryptocurrencies in offline digital wallets, whereas “hot wallets” refer to private keys stored in online wallets.
+Cold storage is generally a more secure option, especially when dealing with a large amount of currency.

 Cold wallets – also called ‘hardware’ wallets‘ – are one of the best tools for safeguarding cryptocurrencies.
-This is because of the offline asset storage and also because it’s put physically into the owners’ hands.
+This is because of the offline asset storage and also because ownership is physically in the owners’ hands – making it very challenging for hackers to access.
 Cold stored cryptocurrency is not as susceptible to hacking, phishing, and other damage that leads to a loss of digital assets.
 Moreover, they are the ideal wallet for long-term storage.

 There are various methods of cold storage, which include keeping Bitcoins…

 - …on a USB drive or any other type of data storage medium in a safe place.

 - …on a paper wallet (a storage method that works by having a single private key and Bitcoin address on paper – the paper must be securely stored offline).

 - …by using an offline Bitcoin hardware/cold wallet such as Trezor.